6 Best Cervical Spondylosis Exercises to Relieve Neck Pain (With Videos)

 8. Narrowing of the spinal canal can cause spinal cord compression and cervical spondylosis myelopathy.
 It presents as neck stiffness, clumsiness of hands, reduced fine motor skills, and abnormal walking patterns.

-Regular exercises have been seen to significantly reduce the pain and other symptoms.
-You have to follow a set of good exercises and have to perform regularly.
-In my clinic, I advise my patient on a set of rules they should follow for a better result.
+Regular exercise has been seen to significantly reduce the pain and other symptoms.
+You have to follow a set of good exercises and perform regularly.

 So before we proceed, let us have a look at the exercise rules that I also recommend you follow.